nurielleve/software-design/docs/assignment3.md

 + *goalie*: this is a Player attribute which stores the goalie of the team.

-+ *record*: this is an array list which stores the previous scores of the team.
++ *teamRecord*: this is an array list which stores the previous scores of the team.

++ *totalPoints*: An integer displaying the total points the team currently has.

 Operations: